TappNetwork/filament-google-autocomplete-field/README.md

 #### long_name and short_name

-Google's API returns long_name and short_name options for address fields.
-You can choose which one to display by passing the `'data-google-value'` to the `extraInputAttributes` method:
+Google's Places API returns `long_name` and `short_name` values for address fields.
+You can choose which one to display by passing it to the `'data-google-value'` on `extraInputAttributes` method:

 ```php
 Forms\Components\TextInput::make('country')